CERN-IT-INNOVATION/colder/docs/source/index.rst

 Welcome to colder's documentation!
 ==================================

-This package provides tool for Spin system simulation and optimization through a combination of Quantum Optimal Control and Counterdiabatic Driving techniques.
+This package provides tool for Spin system simulation and optimization through a combination of Quantum Optimal Control and Counterdiabatic Driving techniques (`Cepaite2023`_).
 The framework allows to prompt the system through a simplified interface and automatically compute the minimization of the Adiabatic Gauge Potential (AGP) for a given ansatz.